dharmikgheewalaai-glitch/Invoice-Extractor/README.md

   - Scanned PDFs (OCR using Tesseract)
   - Image invoices (JPG, PNG)
 - Auto-calculates missing % or Amount for Discount/IGST/CGST/SGST
+- If only Gross + Net are given, GST % is derived automatically
 - Download results as CSV, Excel, or PDF

 ---